AnicetNgrt/jiro-nn/examples/housing/cr.typ

             *Abstract*
         ]

         I implemented a Neural Networks (NNs) and data preprocessing mini-framework in Rust using dataframes, linear algebra and data serialization libraries as my only dependencies.
-My goal was to create a data preprocessing pipeline and a NN model for doing performant supervised learning on the #link("https://www.kaggle.com/datasets/shivachandel/kc-house-data")[King County House dataset].
-At first I struggled with the limited features of my framework and my limited intuition for NNs based approaches.
+My goal was to create a data preprocessing pipeline and a performant NN model trained with supervised learning on the King County House dataset @kchouse.
+At first I struggled with the limited features of my framework and my limited intuition with NNs based approaches.
 Trying around 100 small models with varying success, getting stuck trying irrelevant techniques for small models such as Dropouts, too naively initializing the learnable parameters and not preprocessing the data enough.
 But after reading more related papers, trying many hyperparameters, implementing proper data preprocessing such as squared feature extraction, normalization and outliers filtering, setting up proper k-fold training, model benchmarking and implementing performant techniques such as Adam optimization, ReLU activation and Glorot initialization, I was able to build a better intuition and scale my models up by using more data features.
-Using my framework configured with almost the same defaults as the Keras Python library, I finally recreated #link("https://www.kaggle.com/code/chavesfm/dnn-house-price-r-0-88/notebook")[an existing performant Python Keras workflow] for King County houses price inference, and then tweaked the author's model, obtaining a better $R^2$ at around $0.9$.
-Then, I stabilized the framework's API in an easier to use, documented package and shared the library to the Rust community.
-I obtained great feedback and downloads on the Rust libraries repository.
+Then, using my framework configured with almost the same defaults as the Keras Python library, I finally recreated an existing performant Python Keras workflow @workflow for King County houses price inference, and then tweaked the author's model, obtaining a better $R^2$ at around $0.9$.
+Finally, I stabilized the framework's API in an easier to use, documented package and shared the library to the Rust community.
+I obtained great feedback and some downloads on the Rust libraries repository.
 I look forward to learning more about NNs and Machine Learning, and growing my framework over time.
         ]
     )
 ]